 To post a need on a Connect site:

 - Log in and go to your agency or program management area by clicking the My Agency (or My Program) button at the top of your screen.
 If you manage more than one agency, click My Agencies (or My Programs) and select from the list provided.
 By default, you will be taken to the Edit tab of your manager view.

 - Click Add New Need to open the Create Need form.

 - Complete the fields in the form.
 Fields are described below.

-Note: If a volunteer has not responded to the need and wishes to check in to the need using the Volunteer Check-in tool, the waiver (if one has been added) will be required for check-in.
+Notes: (1) If a volunteer has not responded to the need and wishes to check in to the need using the Volunteer Check-in tool, the waiver (if one has been added) will be required for check-in.
 (2) Some sites may override the word "waiver" with a different term.

 - Click Create Need.

 A Note on Runs Until, Happens On, Multi-date, and Shift Needs

 If you indicate that a need will be something other than Ongoing, you'll be shown fields for entering more information.

 The additional fields (Capacity, Hours, and Registration Closed Date) are optional.